dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-faqs.md

 The dbt Semantic Layer offers:

-- Dynamic SQL generation to compute metrics,
+- Dynamic SQL generation to compute metrics
-- Use [dbt Semantic Layer APIs](/docs/dbt-cloud-apis/sl-api-overview) to query metrics and dimensions,
+- APIs to query metrics and dimensions
-- First-class [integrations](/docs/use-dbt-semantic-layer/avail-sl-integrations) to query those centralized metrics in downstream tools.
+- First-class [integrations](/docs/use-dbt-semantic-layer/avail-sl-integrations) to query those centralized metrics in downstream tools

 The dbt Semantic Layer is powered by MetricFlow, which is a source-available component.